aws-samples/amazon-efs-workshop/scenarios/atlassian-jira/README.md

 ### Step 1: Building the Virtual Private Cloud

 The first step involves the buildout and configuration of the Virtual Private Cloud (VPC) that will be used by Jira.
 A VPC is a secure virtual newtork dedicated to your AWS account.
-It is logically isolated from other newtorks, providing the user with a set of security controls that can be used to dictate ingress and egress network traffic.
-This network will be the landing zone used by the Magento deployment.
+It is logically isolated from other newtorks, providing the user with a set of security controls that can be used to control ingress and egress network traffic.

+This network will be the landing zone used by the Jira deployment.

-**Step 1:** Download the VPC CloudFormation script from this Git repo to a location on your desktop
+**Step 1:** Download the [VPC CloudFormation template](https://github.com/aws-samples/amazon-efs-workshop/blob/master/scenarios/atlassian-jira/jira-vpc.template) from Git to a location on your desktop

 **Step 2:** Sign in to the [AWS Management Console](https://console.aws.amazon.com/console/home) and navigate to the CloudFormation service page